Article

 HealthStream client review

-Scenario 3: your company needs specialized design expertise for a specific project or industry
+The third scenario is for companies that need specialized design expertise for a specific project or industry.

 We believe that a good designer can figure out the essence of your product, even if they weren’t familiar with the market before.
 Still, if a designer already has experience with a project similar to yours, that’s even better, especially if we are talking about very niche things, for example, solutions that work with geospatial data.